cloudflare/cloudflare-docs/content/analytics/analytics-engine/pricing.md

 | **Workers Free** | 100,000 included per day                                              | 10,000 included per day                                      |

 {{<Aside type="note" header="Pricing availability">}}
 Currently, you will not be billed for your use of Workers Analytics Engine.
-Pricing information here is shared in advance, so that you can estimate what your costs will be once CLoudflare starts billing for usage in the coming months.
+Pricing information here is shared in advance, so that you can estimate what your costs will be once Cloudflare starts billing for usage in the coming months.

-If you are an Enterprise customer, please contact your account team for information about Workers Analytics Engine pricing and billing.
+If you are an Enterprise customer, contact your account team for information about Workers Analytics Engine pricing and billing.
 {{</Aside>}}

 ### Data points written